 - Horizontal line point right to mark the closing price.

-- A line chart measure only closing price and connect each days close into a line.
+- A line chart measure only the closing price and connect each days close into a line.

 - The line chart is quite informative in allowing the user to visualize trends.

-- Identifying swing high and swing low is quite easy inline chart.
+- Identifying swing high and swing low is a quite easy inline chart.